michaelgold3n/michaelgold3n/README.md

 # Michael Golden
 Currently: working on AI workflow automations for manufacturers.

-Previously: built AI detection software for IntegrityAI, studied mathematics and computer science at UCSD, and undergraduate AI research at the UCSD Jacobs School of Engineering.
+Previously: built AI detection software @ IntegrityAI, studied mathematics and computer science at UCSD, and undergraduate AI research at the UCSD Jacobs School of Engineering.

 # 📊 Stats: